micro-lc/micro-lc/packages/documentation/docs/getting-started.md

 ```

-then run any static server like
+then run any static server like.

 ### Python 2.x